Azure/azure-cli/doc/configuring_your_machine.md

     - If there is an existing virtual environment you wish to use, skip this step
 4. Open the folder containing the clone of this repository in VS Code
 5. Set the [Python Interpreter](https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment) to use as the python.exe located in your virtual environment
-    - If your virtual environment's Python Interpreter is not shown you may need to add the root folder it's located in to the extension's venv path.
+    - If your virtual environment's Python Interpreter is not shown, you may need to add the root folder it's located in to the extension's venv path.
 This will be under File -> Preferences -> Settings -> Python: Venv Path.
     - You can also create a settings.json file under the .vscode folder and specify the interpreter's path similar to the JSON below
       ```
       {